 3. Laundromats with Smart Payments

-Today’s laundromats can often be fully run digitally, making them a great automated business idea.
-Customers pay using their phones or contactless cards, and sensors let you monitor equipment status remotely.
+Today's laundromats can often be run fully digitally.
+Customers pay with phones or contactless cards, and sensors let you monitor equipment remotely.

 Why it works: